Examples of a Diversified Portfolio

 The Bottom Line

-By creating a diversified portfolio, you can manage risk and reduce the chances of losing everything based on swift market movements.
+By creating a diversified portfolio, you can manage risk and reduce the chances of losing everything based on swift market movements, and most importantly, this is how investing in a recession will help you safeguard your portfolio.
 While you can never eliminate risk, you can drastically reduce it by having a diversified portfolio.